TheRainbowPhoenix/pythonextra-template/README.md

 - `bounce.py`: A simple boucig logo example (start here!)

+- `gint.py`: Simulator (using pygame) to test you game locally

 - `.typings/` and `.vscode/`: are settings folder for PythonExtra to work on VS Code.
 Do not delete them.

+- `/` and `.vscode/`: are settings folder for PythonExtra to work on VS Code.
+Do not delete them.

+When deploying to your calculator, you only need to copy your code (`bounce.py`, the file you created etc).

+> Do NOT copy `gint.py` to your calculator, nor the ".typing" nor "tools" nor "_data".
+All of that is only useful when debugging locally.

+## Debugging locally

+If you have the `gint.py` file in the same place than your code (`bounce.py`), you can try to run or even debug it with visual studio (or your favorite IDE)

+You'd need pygame installed, you can do it with `pip install -r requirements.txt`

+If using VS Code, you can simply place breakpoint on your code (`bounce.py` for example) and press "F5", and choose "Python Debugger" then "Python File".

 ## Try Drawing Code Online